nccgroup/binja_dynamics/README.md

 ./install.sh
 ```

+## Usage
+After loading a binary, click the `Enable Dynamic Analysis Tools` item in the tools menu.

 ## Documentation
 This project is intended to help beginners gain insight into the way binaries execute.
 Please consult [the wiki](https://github.com/ehennenfent/binja_dynamics/wiki) for helpful examples that may aid you in getting started.

-## Usage
-After loading a binary, click the `Enable Dynamic Analysis Tools` item in the tools menu.

 ## Current Limitations
+*
 * binja_dynamics has only been tested on Ubuntu 16.04.
-You are encouraged to file a pull request or open an issue for any incompatibilities.
+Once again, pull requests and issues are welcome.
 * Since Binary Ninja and binjatron are based on Python 2.7, the version of GDB that ships with Ubuntu must be replaced with a version that supports Python 2.7 before binja_dynamics is installed.
 See [this thread](https://askubuntu.com/a/577088) for assistance with that.
 * See [Issues](https://github.com/ehennenfent/binja_dynamics/issues) for more